Daniel63656/ArpackJ/README.md

 ## Runtime analysis

 Solving for a few eigenvalues numerically is much faster than solving for all eigenvalues, especially for large and sparse matrices.
-For comparison, solving a 2000x2000 matrix for eigenvalues with openCV takes about 2 minutes, where this code can solve for the largest 2 eigenvalues in about 1 second.
+For comparison, solving a 2000x2000 matrix for eigenvalues with openCV takes about 2 minutes, where this project can solve for the largest 2 eigenvalues in about 1 second.
 In most practical scenarios, solving for only the largest or smallest eigenvalue is sufficient.
 This makes computing all eigenvalues unnecessary and computationally prohibitive for large matrices.